qijianpeng/awesome-edge-computing/README.md

   marketing, equity distribution, security risk control.
 In addition, MNN is also used on embedded devices, such as IoT.

+- [MQBench](https://github.com/ModelTC/MQBench): MQBench is an open-source model quantization toolkit based on PyTorch fx.
+The envision of MQBench is to
+  provide: 1) SOTA Algorithms.
+With MQBench, the hardware vendors and researchers can benefit from the latest research progress in academia.
+2) Powerful Toolkits.
+With the toolkit, quantization node can be inserted to the original PyTorch module automatically with respect to the specific hardware.
+  After training, the quantized model can be smoothly converted to the format that can inference on the real device.

 - [ncnn](https://github.com/Tencent/ncnn): ncnn is a high-performance neural network inference computing framework optimized for mobile platforms. ncnn is deeply considerate about deployment and uses on mobile phones from the